avarx/mac-dev-setup/README.md

     $ brew list --versions

+## zsh

+The Z shell (zsh) is a Unix shell that can be used as an interactive login shell and as a powerful command interpreter for shell scripting.
+    brew install zsh

 ## Consolas

 I really like the Consolas font for coding.
 Being a Microsoft (!) font, it is not installed by default.
 Since we're going to be looking at a lot of terminal output and code, let's install it now.